 Getting into even a minor car accident while pregnant can have serious health consequences for a pregnant woman.
 Some of the most serious complications include the following.

 Physical trauma to a fetus can be disastrous.
 If the woman is less than 20 weeks into her pregnancy, she may miscarry.
 If she is more than 20 weeks, she runs the risk of having a stillborn baby.

 Head and Brain Trauma

 Sadly, a fetus may suffer a head or brain injury even if there is no direct physical contact.
-An unborn baby lacks the muscles and skeletal structure to withstand huge shifts in momentum, like when someone suffers whiplash.
+An unborn baby lacks the muscles and skeletal structure to withstand huge shifts in momentum, like when someone suffers whiplash in an accident.
 This is known as a contrecoup injury and can cause a range of disabilities for the child, as well as possible fatality.

 The placenta is key to providing a baby with proper safety and nutrients while in the womb.
 Auto accidents can cause the placenta to separate from the uterus, severing that crucial connection between mother and baby.
 This can mean premature birth for an underdeveloped baby, as well as dangerous hemorrhaging for the mother.

-Even minor accidents are stressful for a baby, such as a woman being rear-ended while pregnant.
+Even minor collisions are stressful for a baby, such as a woman being rear-ended in a car accident while pregnant.
 Stressful situations can still cause premature labor.
 Although medical professionals are better equipped to handle this situation than ever before, it doesn’t mean it’s not dangerous.
 Premature babies run the risk of a host of disabilities and future medical issues.